yell66w/emergency-ph/README.md

 ## EMERGENCY PH
 EmergencyPH is a web app developed by TEAM CHIHUAHUA for a coding competition (Hackathon/Hackfest 2020 - DSC Loyola).
-The app wants to raise awareness on natural disasters (typhoon,earthquake,fire) and crime (kidnapping,drug dealers, covid19 violators).
+The app's mission is to raise awareness on natural disasters (typhoon, earthquake, fire) and crime (kidnapping, drug dealers, covid19 violators).
 It is a dedicated platform for people who are in danger, volunteers, and rescue teams.

 ## MISSION